Affiliate links on Android Authority may earn us a commission. Learn more.

 For a full rundown of all Samsung devices and how long they will see updates, consult our guide.

 - The majority of Sony phones come with two upgrades and two years of patches.
-The newest Xperia 1 IV is the only exception as it comes with two upgrades and three years of patches.
+Newer flagships, though, do come with two upgrades and three years of patches.

 In the world of Android, Sony makes some of the most expensive non-foldable phones.
 One would think that with the phones costing so much money, Sony’s promises for phone updates would be quite extensive.
 However, one would be wrong to think that.

-Remember that both those phones start at a price of at least $1,300.
+Remember that these phones start at a price of at least $1,300.
 Also, Sony’s phone roster is incredibly small.
 It’s bizarre that the company can’t even match Samsung’s commitments to its older and budget-level phones.

 Hopefully, Sony will eventually up its game here.
 Until then, buyers who appreciate fast and long-lasting updates should steer clear.